List of historical tropical cyclone names: Names used between 2004 and 2018

-Names used between 2019 to 2022
+Names used between 2019 and 2025

 South-West Indian Ocean

 In January 1960, a formal naming scheme was introduced for the South-West Indian Ocean between Africa and 80°E, by the Mauritius and Madagascan Weather Services with the first cyclone being named Alix.
 Over the next few years the names were selected in various ways including by the meteorological services of the region for several years at a time, before it was turned over to the WMO's South West Indian Ocean Tropical Cyclone Committee at the start of the 2000–01 season.